McIlroy in contention despite back issue

 |Tour Championship round one

-|Selected others: -6 T Hatton (Eng); -2 T Fleetwood (Eng);
+|Selected others: -6 T Hatton (Eng); -2 T Fleetwood (Eng)

 |Full leaderboard

-Rory McIlroy overcame back issues to fire an even-par 70 and put himself in contention after the first round of the Tour Championship in Atlanta.
+Rory McIlroy overcame back issues to fire a level-par 70 and put himself in contention after the first round of the Tour Championship in Atlanta.

 The Northern Irishman failed to hit a birdie on the outward nine while dropping two shots.